This is my tale of how I decided to waste fewer veggies in our home.

 That sure is pretty if you ask me.

-Even better, however, is our veggie waste has plummetted dramatically, and our actual consumption of them has increased.
+Even better, however, is our veggie waste has plummeted dramatically, and our actual consumption of them has increased.
 Win-win-win.
 Not to mention that this method does indeed keep them fresh longer.
 At least double the lifetime of hanging out in the bag in a drawer.

 If that wasn’t enough, the psychology of it, that I learned from the podcast, is that your eyes (or your kid’s eyes) are most likely to gravitate toward whatever is on the top shelf.
 So if less healthy snacks get demoted lower, the theory goes, they won’t get eaten as much.
 And if you’re hardcore enough to pre-chop all your produce, they are even easier to grab for a healthy snack.
 If you’re into that.

-Does this seem crazy?
 Do you do something similar or aspire to?
 Your thoughts are welcome, as always.